What are historic tax credits?

+Historic tax credits are financial incentives for residential or commercial rehabilitation projects that require property-owners to follow certain preservation standards.
 Baltimore City has nearly 70 neighborhoods that are designated as historic districts containing over 50,000 residential and commercial buildings.
 Thousands of home-owners and business owners across Baltimore City have used city, state and federal historic tax credits for rehabilitation projects on everything from small rowhouses in Seton Hill to large developments like the American Can Company building in Canton.

 Am I eligible for historic tax credits?

-Who can use historic tax credits?
+Who uses historic tax credits?